 We hiked the Fitz Roy trail loop to Laguna Capri, passing the Fitz Roy viewpoint.

-Then, we went to the Cascade del Rio de la Cascada, (which is not on the map) whose trailhead is to the left of the sign above.
+Then, we went to the Cascade del Rio de la Cascada (not on the map) whose trailhead is to the left of the sign above.

 Of course, the panoramic views were blocked entirely, but the discovery of the lake, our destination, was a pleasant surprise.
 It looked like a black and white decor.

-We sat down for a few minutes, but the cold forced us to leave as soon as we swallowed our sandwich.
+We sat down for a few minutes, but the cold forced us to leave as soon as we swallowed our last bite of sandwich.

 As if by magic, the clouds began to rise during our descent.